marieslo/stock_exchange_data/README.md

 ## Project Overview

-In this project, you will build a multipage stock exchange data website using the Financial Modeling Prep API.
+A multipage stock exchange data website using the Financial Modeling Prep API.
 The website will feature stock search functionality, company profiles, stock price history charts, and a stock ticker marquee.

 The project will be built using HTML, CSS, JavaScript (Vanilla JS), and Chart.js for visualizing stock data.